 Autel offers a more ruggedized handheld OBDII scanner as a preferred choice for mechanics.
 It’s well suited to tougher working environments with simplified controls a robust display.
 Also, advanced onboard diagnostics saves users from having to research codes elsewhere.

-The Autel AL519 is capable of reading and displaying a vast number of live parameters including throttle, speeds, boost, O2 readings, EGT, EOT, balance rates, DPF temps and more!
+The Autel AL519 can read and display many live parameters including throttle, speeds, boost, O2 readings, EGT, EOT, balance rates, DPF temps and more!

 – Powerful diagnostics available onboard

 – Sturdy construction is suited for harder use